Paqmind/fab/README.md

 Data comes from HTTP.
 Data goes to HTTP. <br/>
 **Nothing** is rendered at all.

-Today we have tons of APIs which are not DOM-specific.
+Today we have tons of APIs which are not DOM-specific or are even not DOM-related<br/>
 Audio APIs.
 Canvas.
 WebGL.
 Service Workers... – just for example.

 Imagine an invisible player.
 To play an unstoppable background noise.